Get your home holiday-ready 🎄 SEE ALL IDEAS

 • Powders aren’t as simple as pods or tablets, requiring you to measure out the correct dose and carefully pour it into the toilet.
 Allow the powder to sink into the water before flushing to avoid having some powder shoot up into the air from the force of the flush.
 Powders are already broken down, meaning they go to work immediately upon entering the tank.
 Unlike pods and tablets, which are premeasured for specific volumes, you can use powders for any size tank, provided you measure out the correct dose.

-• Liquids are similar to powders in that they must be measured before use and begin working right away.
+• Liquids are similar to powders in that they must be measured before use, and they begin working right away.
 Most liquid treatments are intended for clogs, so this format is generally used less often than others.

 Lifespan